codeceptjs/CodeceptJS/README.md

 * **Synchronous**.
 You don't need to care about callbacks or promises or test scenarios which are linear.
 But, your tests should be linear.
 * Written from **user's perspective**.
 Every action is a method of `I`.
 That makes test easy to read, write and maintain even for non-tech persons.
 * Backend **API agnostic**.
 We don't know which WebDriver implementation is running this test.
-We can easily switch from WebDriverIO to Protractor or PhantomJS.

 CodeceptJS uses **Helper** modules to provide actions to `I` object.
 Currently, CodeceptJS has these helpers: